-Today I’m going to share with you how I’ve organized our pantry and a few easy steps to get yours into shape.
+Today I’m going to share with you how I’ve organized our pantry and 3 easy steps for pantry organization.

 It’s that simple.